What is an endoscopic ultrasound?

 If you have any concerns about your treatment or care, please bring them to our attention.
 We will do our best to help.

 If you feel you would like some support with raising your concerns, the Patient’s Advocate is available to speak on your behalf.
-You can contact the Patient’s Advocate by telephone between 10am and 4pm on:

 We always welcome new ideas and suggestions.
 Please let us know if you feel there are ways in which we could improve our service.

 At the end of the leaflet is an example of the form ‘Patient agreement to investigation or treatment’.
 Please print off the PDF version to obtain the example form.